Published: 02 July 2018

-The National Institute for Health Research has today launched a new set of 13 NIHR Policy Research Units to undertake research to inform decision-making by government and arms-length bodies.
+The NIHR has launched a new set of 13 NIHR Policy Research Units to undertake research to inform decision-making by government and arms-length bodies.

 The £65 million investment over five years will ensure that the government and arms-length bodies have the best possible information and evidence available when making policy decisions about health and social care.